-The instantly recognisable design makes the building a landmark in the campus.
-Its form and the choice of the materials used in its construction are both contemporary and reminiscent of the architectural idiom of the 1950s and 60s that characterised the early days of the university.
-The wide use of glass and the profiled concrete elements that surround the building give it an air of combined gravitas and transparency.
-The interior is full of light and attractive greenery, bringing the idea of the campus – a fusion of scientific function and idyllic form – indoors.
+The building presents itself as a pavilion amid its surroundings.
+Its design and the choice of materials used in its construction are at once contemporary and reminiscent of the architectural idiom of the early days of the TU/e.
+The wide use of glass and the profiled concrete bands that wrap around the building give it an air of both authority and transparency.
+These qualities apply just as well to the interior, which is characterised by an abundance of natural light and greenery, the relationship between the qualities and natural elements encapsulating the central idea of the campus itself: a synthesis of scientific function and idyllic form.